bcgov/Mautic-Openshift/README.md

     `oc delete all,secret,configmap -l app=<app-name> -n <tools-namespace>`
 - Example: `oc delete all,secret,configmap -l app=mautic -n de0974-tools`

-## Setting up Mautic

-1. Go to the Mautic Deployment route.
-This will lead you to the Mautic Installation - Environment Check page.
-The installer may suggest some recommendations for the configuration.
-Review these recommendations and go to the next step.

-2. On the Mautic Installation - Database Setup page, the required input should be pre-filled for you.
-Go to the next page.

-3. On the Mautic Installation - Administrative User page, create the admin user as required.

-4. On the Mautic Installation - Email Configuration page, select "Other SMTP Server" as the Mailer Transport.
-To use the government server, use the following values:
-- Server: apps.smtp.gov.bc.ca
-- Port: 25
-- Encryption: None
-- Authentication mode: Login
-- Username: firstname.lastname
-- Password: Login Password

-To use Gmail, use the following values:
-- Server: smtp.gmail.com
-- Port: 587
-- Encryption: TLS
-- Authentication mode: Login
-- Username: Gmail Username
-- Password: Gmail Password

-Additionally, you may need to configure your security settings in Gmail to turn on "Less secure app access" at https://myaccount.google.com/security as well as turn on "Display Unlock Captcha" at https://accounts.google.com/b/0/DisplayUnlockCaptcha.

-5. After logging in, navigate to the settings cog in the top right of the page -> configuration -> Email Settings and use the `Test Connection` and `Send Test Email` buttons to verify that the email is set up properly.

-    To allow emails to be sent out to contacts, you must change the Frequency Rule within Mautic.
-    Scrolling down, you will see the "Default Frequency Rule".
-This number will be the maximum number of emails that can be sent to a user in the given time period.
-Setting this number to a reasonable value will help prevent unintentional email spamming.

-    To customize the unsubscribe text that is to be displayed at the end of an email, scroll down to "Unsubscribe Settings".
-Replace the `|URL|` text under `Text for the {unsubscribe_text} token` with the mautic subsription app url.
-Doing so will allow us to easily generate the unsubscribe message in an email by adding `{unsubscribe_text}` to an email.

-    Make sure to apply and save your changes.

 ### Database Backup
 Database backups can be created using [backup-container](https://github.com/BCDevOps/backup-container).
 Files utilized can be found in the backup directory.
 The commands used to deploy the backup container are: